carandraug/carandraug.net/content/posts/right-way-to/install-softworx-700-debian-9.rst

 building libXp from source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-libXp is not packaged in Debian 9 (there are libxp packages for Debian
+libXp is not packaged on Debian 9 (there are libxp packages for Debian
 8 and 10 though) so it needs to be built from source.

 ::